dtudk/pythonsupport-page/docs/src/about.rst

 Moving to new software infrastructure will undoubtedly cause some disturbance to the teaching ecosystem.

-The Python support, supporting the Polytechnical Foundational courses is a support unit build around the Python infrastructure to assist students with problems related to Python installation and Python package installations.
+The Python support, supporting the Polytechnical Foundation courses is a support unit build around the Python infrastructure to assist students with problems related to Python installation and Python package installations.